Dowels vs Biscuits Joints — Uses, Strength, and More

 Can You Glue Dowels?

-When looking to make bond two workpieces or a snug and sturdy joint with dowels, wood glue is often the best choice.
+When looking to make bond two workpieces or a snug and sturdy joint with dowels, using the best wood glue is often the best choice.

 joining wood pieces with dowels